SilverHalf/mount-balrior/decima/mechanics.md

 ---

 ### Third Phase
 This phase consists of one large burn from 40% to 10% of Decima's HP.
 It differs significatively from the previous phases, as Decima will often make use of her [Seismic Reposition] to move around the arena.
-This phase will also introduce two new attacks: [Focused Fluxlance] and [Converging Fluxlances].
+This also introduces two new attacks: [Focused Fluxlance] and [Converging Fluxlances].

 At the beginning of the phase, Decima will summon two [Trascendent Boulders].
 These are not targetable and cannot be interacted with.
 They do not <img class="inline linked"> [Link] with the boss, and do not cast any skills except for participating in [Converging Fluxlances].
 Decima will then [Seismic Reposition], and begin the following attack loop: